Omnidocs/EditFlow/README.md

     * `Edit in {ApplicationType} for the desktop` - Opens an MS Office application for editing.
     * `Save back to {SourceSystem}` – Saves the current state of the uploaded document.
     * `Discard` – Discards any changes made to the uploaded document.
 6. <b>Opening the Editing Popup</b>: When the `Edit using Microsoft 365 for the web` button is clicked, a second popup opens for document editing.
-At this stage, Edit Flow responds with the `omnidocs-edit-session-url-response` containing a co-editing URL, allowing the third-party system to store it for additional users to join the session.
+At this stage, Edit Flow responds with the `omnidocs-session-url-response` containing a co-editing URL, allowing the third-party system to store it for additional users to join the session.
 7. <b>Another User Joins the Editing Session to Co-Edit:</b>: The user clicks the co-editing URL in the third-party system.
 The editing popup opens immediately.
 Only the first user can make decisions regarding the file state; all other users can collaborate only.
 8. <b>Opening the File via WebDAV:</b> When `Edit in {ApplicationType} for the desktop` button is pressed, the designated MS Office application opens for editing.
-    * Since WebDAV does not support co-editing, the `omnidocs-edit-session-url-response` will not be sent to the third-party system.
+    * Since WebDAV does not support co-editing, the `omnidocs-session-url-response` will not be sent to the third-party system.
 9. <b>Completing the Editing Session</b>: Once editing is complete, the user must take action in the file metadata overview popup:
     *  `Save back to {SourceSystem}` Clicked.
-The `omnidocs-edit-deliver-response` message is sent to the third party, containing the download URL with the latest edited file version.
+The `omnidocs-deliver-request` message is sent to the third party, containing the download URL with the latest edited file version.
         At this stage, the 3rd Party can close the popup.
     * `Discard` Clicked.
-The `omnidocs-edit-discard-request` message is sent, instructing the third party to close the popup without saving changes.
+The `omnidocs-discard-request` message is sent, instructing the third party to close the popup without saving changes.
-    * After performing either of the actions above, the `omnidocs-edit-close-request` is sent to the third party, indicating that the popup can be closed.
+    * After performing either of the actions above, the `omnidocs-close-request` is sent to the third party, indicating that the popup can be closed.
 10. <b> User closes the file metadata overview popup</b>: Edit Flow displays an alert asking if the session should be terminated.
-If the user clicks OK, the `omnidocs-edit-discard-request` is sent to the third-party system, notifying it to close the popup.
+If the user clicks OK, the `omnidocs-discard-request` is sent to the third-party system, notifying it to close the popup.

 ### Sequence Diagram
 ```mermaid